pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v5-7/index.md

 For more information see the [spo list roleassignment add](https://pnp.github.io/cli-microsoft365/cmd/spo/list/list-roleassignment-add/), [spo list roleassignment remove](https://pnp.github.io/cli-microsoft365/cmd/spo/list/list-roleassignment-remove/) and [spo web roleinheritance reset](https://pnp.github.io/cli-microsoft365/cmd/spo/web/web-roleinheritance-reset/)

-### Removing external connection in Microsoft Search
+### Remove external connections in Microsoft Search

 There is no better place to find what you are looking for than Microsoft Search.
 We are constantly adding more and more commands to help you manage a variety of settings in Search.
 Now we allow the administrator to remove a specific external connection.